 The sensu-slack-handler asset is now ready to use with Sensu.
-Use sensuctly to see the complete asset definition.
+Use sensuctl to see the complete asset definition.

-'''

 sensuctl asset info sensu-slack-handler --format yaml

-'''

-PRO TIP: You can use resource definitions to create and update resources (like assets) using sensuct1 create --file filename.yaml.
-See the sensuctl docs for more information.
+PRO TIP: You can use resource definitions to create and update resources (like assets) using sensuct1 create --file filename.yam1.
+See the sensuct1 docs for more information.